The Hoax of a One World Government or New World Order

 Angels who Left Their First Abode

-satanCastOutThe Greek word aggelos can be translated as either Messengers or Angels.
-As messenger in the New Testament it is usually someone who brings a message from God.
-There is no way of telling whether this word is to be translated as spiritual beings, or messengers, except context.
-Which brings us to two controversial passages where the translators have chosen angels but the context is speaking of men, and should therefor have been messengers.[2 Pet.
+satanCastOutThe Greek word aggelos can mean “messenger” or “angel.”
+There is no definitive way to determine whether this word should be translated as “spiritual beings” or “messengers,” except in context.
+Which brings us to two controversial passages where the translators have chosen angels, but the context is speaking of men, and should therefore have been messengers.[2 Pet.
 2:4-10; Jude 1:5-7]

 For if God did not spare the angels when they sinned, but cast them into hell and committed them to pits of nether gloom to be kept until the judgment; 5 if he did not spare the ancient world, but preserved Noah, a herald of righteousness, with seven other persons, when he brought a flood upon the world of the ungodly; 6 if by turning the cities of Sodom and Gomorrah to ashes he condemned them to extinction and made them an example to those who were to be ungodly; 7 and if he rescued righteous Lot, greatly distressed by the licentiousness of the wicked 8 (for by what that righteous man saw and heard as he lived among them, he was vexed in his righteous soul day after day with their lawless deeds), 9 then the Lord knows how to rescue the godly from trial, and to keep the unrighteous under punishment until the day of judgment, 10 and especially those who indulge in the lust of defiling passion and despise authority.
 2 Pet.
 2:4-10